 No pricing info available

-CR Med Trips, located in Calle los Almendros, San Jose, Costa Rica offers patients Hysterosalpingography (HSG) procedures among its total of 21 available procedures, across 1 different specialties.
-Currently, there's no pricing information for Hysterosalpingography (HSG) procedures at CR Med Trips, as all prices are available on request only.
-All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Hospital, and they are not accredited by any recognized accreditations institutes
+CR Med Trips, can be found in Calle los Almendros, San Jose, Costa Rica and offers its patients Hysterosalpingography (HSG) procedures as well as 21 other procedures, across 1 different procedure categories.
+At present, there is no pricing information for Hysterosalpingography (HSG) procedures at CR Med Trips.
+The pricing information is quite specialised, so it's only available on request.
+A small team of medical professionals undertake all procedures at the Hospital, with 2 in total, and CR Med Trips is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?